 Our customers vary from students to singles to families to retirees.
 Some are vegetarians, some are vegans, some juice, some follow a raw, live foods lifestyle, but most are simply interested in fresh, locally-grown, non-GMO, organic or pesticide-free, flavorful food.
 For many, this is a new way of cooking and eating.
 They find that they make more foods (such as pesto) “from scratch”.
 They also are willing to try new foods and ways of preparing them.

 Many CSA programs recommend a salad spinner.
 Although handy for leafy greens, we find the easiest way to clean your veggies is to soak them briefly in a sink full of cold water, swish them around a few times, let rest for a minute (so the sand and dirt will sink to the bottom) then drain well in a colander.
 This is especially useful when the veggies are sandy, or stowaway critters have hitched a ride.
-But to keep your greens fresh, DON’T wash them until you’re ready to use them.
-And remember to always store your greens in a plastic bag inside your refrigerator’s vegetable drawer, not loose on a shelf.
+But to keep your greens at their freshest, DON’T wash them until you’re ready to use them.
+This is why you’ll often find a bit of our farms along for the ride.
+Always store your greens in a plastic bag inside your refrigerator’s vegetable drawer, never loose on a shelf.

 We also recommend that you start a compost pile or bin.
 You will probably have more vegetable waste than you’ve had in the past.
 If you have a yard (even if you only grow plants on a balcony), the best way to use these scraps is to recycle them by making compost that to use on your plants.
 You don’t need anything fancy– a small corner in your garden will do.
 Just be sure that when you put your scraps out, you cover them lightly with a top dressing of soil, and don’t forget to add the trimmings every time you cut grass or trim your plants.
 If you pick up your shares at the farm, and don’t want to or cannot keep a compost pile, bring us your veggie trimmings to add to our compost pile, helping us close the cycle of sustainability.
 You can accumulate your scraps in a container inside your freezer until you have enough to bring.
 Some local farmers markets also accept your scraps to return to the farm.
 Another option is vermicomposting- using worms to compost your trimmings.
 A properly-maintained vermicompost bin can be kept underneath your sink and will have no odor.
 The resulting worm castings make a great soil conditioner.